-Applicants should have a B.S. in chemical engineering or related discipline, with satisfactory grades, from a recognized college or university in the United States, and a g.p.a. of at least 3.00 on a 4.00 scale.
+Applicants should have a B.S. degree in chemical engineering or a related discipline with satisfactory grades from a recognized college or university in the United States and a cumulative g.p.a. of at least 3.00 on a 4.00 scale.
 Graduates of non-U.S. universities may be accepted, depending on evaluation of their records.
 Applicants who do not meet these requirements may be granted conditional admission by the Graduate Admissions Committee.

 Graduate courses in chemical and biochemical engineering are designed for students who have an undergraduate background in chemical engineering.
 Exceptional students from other areas also may apply for admission to the M.S. program in chemical and biochemical engineering.
 If admitted, they may be required to take specific undergraduate courses to prepare them for graduate coursework.

 A number of fellowships, assistantships, and scholarships are awarded on a competitive basis to graduate students who qualify.

 Graduate students have the opportunity to receive interdisciplinary research training in several fellowship programs administered through the Center for Biocatalysis and Bioprocessing (CBB).
 The program provides research training in areas that combine basic and applied research.
-Through these programs, chemical and biochemical engineering students interact with students and faculty members from biochemistry, biology, chemistry, civil and environmental engineering, medicinal and natural products chemistry, and microbiology and immunology.
+Through these programs, students interact with other students and faculty members from biochemistry, biology, chemistry, civil and environmental engineering, medicinal and natural products chemistry, and microbiology and immunology.

 Chemical and biochemical engineers work in a wide range of industries, including petroleum and specialty chemical production, polymer and plastic production, food processing, energy, microelectronics production, pharmaceutical production, biochemical processing, and environmental compliance.
 Potential jobs include production, process development, plant design and construction, and fundamental research.
 The engineering profession also is a foundation for a variety of careers in medicine, law, government, and consulting.
 Many experienced chemical and biochemical engineers move through management ranks to high-level administrative positions.
 On average, 93-98 percent of graduates are employed in their field of study or pursuing advanced education within seven months of graduation.